World Chefs: Lewis passionate about finding new ingredients

-NEW YORK (Reuters) - Whether it’s wild flowers or weeds on his patio, American chef Brian Lewis is on a quest to find new ingredients and has included them in some of the meals at his elm restaurant, which opened earlier this year.
+NEW YORK, Aug 7 (Reuters) - Whether it’s wild flowers or weeds on his patio, American chef Brian Lewis is on a quest to find new ingredients and has included them in some of the meals at his elm restaurant, which opened earlier this year.

 Before launching the eatery in New Canaan, Connecticut in March, the 45-year-old classically trained chef worked at actor Richard Gere’s restaurant, The Farmhouse at The Bedford Post in New York state, where he received critical acclaim.